gwerbin/vim-pkgload/README.md

 Todos
 -----

-- Make it possible to specify specifically which "repo" (subdirectory of `pack/`) to load a package from.
+- Make it possible to specify which "repo" (subdirectory of `pack/`) to load a package from
-- Deprecate PkgAddIf and use an options dictionary à la Plug.
+- Deprecate PkgAddIf
 - Write tests and check for startup performance issues.
-- Consider changing function names: am I "adding" or "staging"?
-- Set up on-package-stage, on-package-load, and on-package-fail autocommands
 - How can I make it possible to "unload" a plugin??
 Experiment by "diffing" options, autocommands, etc.
+- "Object-oriented" API for plugins, e.g. pkgload#get_current().path -> path to
+  plugin directory
+- Remove `_plugin` suffix and `pkg_` prefix from function names
+- Set up on-package-fail autocommand
+- Figure out how to include the name of the currently-staging/loading package in the autocommand (probably something like `execute 'doautocmd User PkgLoad-'.a:pkg'`)
+- Change "add" to "stage" in all function/command names
+- Change "collect" to "load" in all function/command names
+- Create :PkgAdd which stages and loads all in one step
+- Use a "dict" like in Vim-Plug for passing options through PackAdd, e.g. :PackAdd { 'force': 1 }